Skip to main content

 If the project is supposed to improve conditions for fish, why are fish being killed at the upstream weir?

+Only hatchery fish might be killed at the upstream weir, in the event that too many hatchery fish return to the river.
 In 1995 the State, Tribes, and Bonneville Power Administration (BPA) agreed upon a hatchery augmentation program that would supplement dwindling Chinook populations in Catherine Creek and the Upper Grande Ronde River.
 The goal of this program was to support wild fish and not replace them with hatchery fish.
 For this reason, rules were established to control the number of returning hatchery fish that were allowed above the adult fish collection facility (the weir) on Catherine Creek.
 Data collected since the beginning of the program indicated that hatchery Chinook jack salmon (3-year old fish) were returning to the weir at a much higher rate than wild salmon jacks.
-Allowing these young hatchery jacks to spawn in large numbers would threaten the wild Chinook salmon population.
+Allowing these young hatchery jacks to spawn in large numbers would compete with and threaten the wild Chinook salmon population.
 Therefore, in years when the amount of hatchery jacks returning to the weir exceed a threshold, the extra jacks are removed from the spawning population (this has not happened in the last 6 years).

 About the Project (Partners, Funding, & Local Benefits)